nanotee/nvim-lua-guide/README.md

 vim.keymap.set('n', '<Leader>ex2', function() print('Example 2') end, {desc = 'Prints "Example 2" to the message area'})
 ```

-Defining keymaps with lua function is different from using commands.
-The traditional way to show information about the keymap like `:nmap <Leader>ex1` will not output useful information like a command (a string), but instead only show a `lua function`.
-It is recommended to write `desc` key to describe what the behavior your keymap is.
-Especially when you want to write plugin and define the keymaps within the plugin.
-The user could understand the usage of the keymap more easily.
+Defining keymaps with a Lua function is different from using a string.
+The usual way to show information about a keymap like `:nmap <Leader>ex1` will not output useful information (the string itself), but instead only show `Lua function`.
+It is recommended to add a `desc` key to describe the behavior of your keymap.
+This is especially important for documenting plugin mappings so users can understand the usage of the keymap more easily.

 An interesting feature of this API is that it irons out some historical quirks of Vim mappings:
 - Mappings are `noremap` by default, except when the `rhs` is a `<Plug>` mapping.
 This means you rarely have to think about whether a mapping should be recursive or not: